Education at Halfway Juniors

 Our Approach to Education

 Personal development underpins the aproach to all aspects of school life at Halfway Juniors.
 Fundamental to the approach to learning is a strong and deliberate focus on relationships and community, bonding pupils, school staff and families.
 The culture within school is rooted in growth and character development, where school staff create challenge, explorative opportunities and foster a sense of curiosity.
-Whether in the classroom or out, an emphasis is places on pupil ownership and responibility, and accountability, strongly supported by school staff through relational practice, coaching and mentoring.
-We believe having a strenght of character, skills to engage in community and educational life, along with a broad range of experiences and general knowledge ensures pupils are well prepared for secondary education and beyond.
+Whether in the classroom or out, an emphasis is placed upon pupil ownership, responibility, and accountability, strongly supported by school staff through relational practice, coaching and mentoring.
+We believe having a strength of character, the skills to engage in community and educational life, along with a broad range of experiences, foundational skills and a broad general knowledge ensures pupils are well prepared for secondary education and beyond.

 Inclusion and Engagement